-A primary goal of the survey is to increase our spectroscopic completeness as high as is possible to remove any bias associated with redshift measurement-in particular that associated with dark bursts, but also potentially for bursts which do have detectable afterglows that are fainter than average and more difficult if not necessarily impossible to obtain absorption spectra of in time

-(perhaps moderately extinguished bursts or those in low density media.)
+A primary goal of the survey is to increase our spectroscopic completeness as high as is possible to remove any bias associated with redshift measurement-in particular, that associated with dark bursts, but also potentially for bursts that do have detectable afterglows that are fainter than average and more difficult if not necessarily impossible to obtain absorption spectra of in time (perhaps moderately extinguished bursts or those in low-density media).

-Many of the events in our sample without an absorption redshift are prominent Swift dark bursts (or overlapped other uniformly-constructed surveys, such as TOUGH or BAT6) and as such a significant fraction of targets already had host-galaxy redshifts in the literature, primarily from Jakobsson et al. (2012); Salvaterra et al. (2012); Krühler et al. (2012); Perley et al. (2013), or Krühler et al. (2015).
-All remaining sources showing bright ($\lesssim 24$ mag in any band) host-galaxy detections, and some fainter ones, were targeted for optical and/or NIR spectroscopy.
-For most of these observations we employ the X-shooter spectrograph at the Very Large Telescope (Vernet et al. 2011), a medium resolution cross-dispersed echelle spectrograph simultaneously covering the wavelength range between $0.3\,\mu\mathrm{m}$ and $2.5\,\mu\mathrm{m}$.
-For observations associated with our program (094.A-0593, PI S. Schulze), 4 exposures of 900 s each were obtained in an ABBA nodding sequence, and reduced in a standard manner using the X-shooter pipeline provided by ESO (Goldoni et al. 2006) and using our own routines.
-For Northern-hemisphere targets, we used LRIS or MOSFIRE (McLean et al. 2012) on Keck I or NIRSPEC on Keck II and reduced the data using custom routines.
+Many of the events in our sample without an absorption redshift are prominent Swift dark bursts (or overlapped other uniformly constructed surveys, such as TOUGH or BAT-6), and as such a significant fraction of targets already had host galaxy redshifts in the literature, primarily from Jakobsson et al. (2012), Salvaterra et al. (2012), Krühler et al. (2012), Perley et al. (2013), or Krühler et al. (2015).
+All remaining sources showing bright ( $\leq 24 \text{ mag}$ in any band) host galaxy detections, and some fainter ones, were targeted for optical and/or NIR spectroscopy.
+For most of these observations we employ the X-shooter spectrograph at the VLT (Vernet et al. 2011), a medium-resolution cross-dispersed echelle spectrograph simultaneously covering the wavelength range between 0.3 and 2.5 $\mu$ m.
+For observations associated with our program (094.A-0593, PI S. Schulze), four exposures of 900 s each were obtained in an ABBA nodding sequence and reduced in a standard manner using the X-shooter pipeline provided by ESO (Goldoni et al. 2006) and using our own routines.
+For northern hemisphere targets, we used LRIS or MOSFIRE (McLean et al. 2012) on Keck I or NIRSPEC on Keck II and reduced the data using custom routines.